-SPF, DKIM, and DMARC are all ways to authenticate your mail server.
-These spam protection methods are becoming increasingly popular and might become a compulsory measure against junk emails someday.
-Not only that but confirming your account with these methods will make you a legitimate sender in the eyes of the receiving end server.
+SPF, DKIM, and DMARC are ways to authenticate your mail server.
+These spam protection methods are becoming more popular and might become a compulsory measure against junk emails someday.
+Not only that but confirming your account with these methods will make you a legitimate sender in the eyes of the receiving server.

-- DKIM is an acronym for "Domain Keys Identified Mail".
-It also goes by the name of "email signing".
+It is an acronym for "Domain Keys Identified Mail".
+It also goes by the name of "email signing."
 DKIM facilitates an encryption key and digital signature that verifies that an email message was not forged or altered, building trust between the sender and receiver servers.
-It means that no one in between can tamper with any of the emails going from one server to another.
+It means no one can tamper with any emails going from one server to another.

-- DMARC is an acronym for "Domain-based Message Authentication, Reporting, and Conformance".
-It's an email authentication, policy, and reporting protocol formed by combining both SPF and DKIM.
-A DMARC policy applies clear instructions for the message receiver to follow if an email does not pass SPF or DKIM authentication.
+It's an acronym for "Domain-based Message Authentication, Reporting, and Conformance".
+It's an email authentication, policy, and reporting protocol formed by combining SPF and DKIM.
+A DMARC policy applies clear instructions for the message receiver if an email does not pass SPF or DKIM authentication.

 How does SPF help expand your reach?

-is a score of every outgoing mail server using conventional email metrics such as unsubscribes and spam files.
-SPF majorly helps to increase your Sender Score, and in turn, helps email deliverability.
+Sender Score is a score of every outgoing mail server using conventional email metrics such as unsubscribes and spam files.
+SPF helps increase your Sender Score, and in turn, helps email deliverability.

-SPF does look like a one-stop solution for preventing spamming, spoofing, and phishing, but you do want to take care of a few drawbacks.
+SPF does look like a one-stop solution for preventing spamming, spoofing, and phishing, but you do want to look at some of its limitations.